Mark DeSaulnier

 Mark James DeSaulnier (/dəˈsoʊnieɪ/ də-SOH-nee-ay; born March 31, 1952) is an American politician who has served as a U.S. representative from California since 2015.
-He has represented the 10th congressional district since 2023, although it was previously numbered the 11th district for his first eight years in office.
+He has represented California's 10th congressional district since 2023, although it was previously numbered the 11th district for his first eight years in office.
 The district includes most of Contra Costa County, a suburban county in the East Bay.
-Until 2000, he was a member of the Republican Party; He has since been a member of the Democratic Party.
+A member of the Democratic Party since 2000, he was previously a member of the Republican Party.

 Before serving in the House of Representatives, DeSaulnier was a member of the Concord City Council (1991–94), a Contra Costa County Supervisor (1994–2006), and a member of the California State Legislature, representing the 11th State Assembly district from 2006 to 2008 and the 7th State Senate district from 2008 to 2015.

 Early life and education

-DeSaulnier was born in Lowell, Massachusetts, to Edward Joseph DeSaulnier Jr. and Virginia Ann DeSaulnier (née Burke).
-He was raised in a Roman Catholic family.
-He earned a Bachelor of Arts in history from the College of the Holy Cross.
+DeSaulnier was born in Lowell, Massachusetts, on March 31, 1952.
+He was the second-youngest child in a Catholic family of five children.
+He is of mixed French-Canadian and Irish ancestry.
+His father, Edward Joseph DeSaulnier Jr., served as a judge of the Massachusetts Superior Court.
+His mother, Virginia Ann DeSaulnier (née Burke), was a retailer.
+His paternal grandfather was the owner of a taxi company, and his maternal grandfather was a fire chief in Lowell.
+One of his uncles, Warren DeSaulnier, was the clerk magistrate of the Lowell district court.

+After attending the Cranwell Preparatory School in Lowell, DeSaulnier graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in history in 1974.
+As an undergraduate at Holy Cross, he worked various jobs, including that of a probation officer, a truck driver, and a hotel employee.

-After his father, a Massachusetts Superior Court judge, became involved in a scandal in the early 1970s, DeSaulnier relocated to California, settling in Concord.
-He worked as a probation officer, truck driver, and hotel services employee.
+After his father became involved in a scandal in the early 1970s, DeSaulnier relocated to California, settling in Concord.
 He later owned and operated several restaurants in the San Francisco Bay Area.
 He was married to Melinda Clune until their divorce.